jozefg/drafts/stg.markdown

 You should read this for now as `f = \a b c -> ...`.
 The first set of variables and the flag correspond to some stuff we'll discuss later.

-Inside the `...` we can write most o what you would expect form Haskell.
+Inside the `...` we can write most of what you would expect form Haskell.
 We have let[rec] bindings, case expressions, application, constructors, literals, and primitives.
 There is a caveat though, first off all constructor applications must be fully saturated.
 This